s4ke/Master-Thesis/src/md/030-parrows.md

 While Arrows are a general interface to computation, we introduce here specialised Arrows as a general interface to *parallel computations*.
-We present the `ArrowParallel` type class and explain the reasoning behind it before discussing some parallel Haskell implementations and basic extensions.
+We present the `ArrowParallel` type class and explain the reasoning behind it in Chapter \ref{sec:parallel-arrows-type-class}
+before discussing some parallel Haskell implementations and basic extensions in Chapter
+\ref{sec:extending-interface}.

 ## The `ArrowParallel` type class

+\label{sec:parallel-arrows-type-class}

 A parallel computation (on functions) can be seen as execution of some functions `a -> b` in parallel, as our `parEvalN` prototype shows